diamond-diadem/diamond-diadem.github.io/content/en/news/diamond-cw-article/index.md

 <big>

-L'article a été accepté pour publication dans un numéro spécial de la revue *Advanced Engineering Materials* consacré au PEPR DIADEM.
-Il présente le travail effectué par le groupe "Codes & Workflows" du projet DIAMOND.<a>
+The article has been accepted for publication in a special issue of *Advanced Engineering Materials* dedicated to the PEPR DIADEM.
+It presents the work conducted by the "Codes & Workflows" group of the DIAMOND project.

-Découvrez la prépublication <a href="https://hal.science/hal-05430774v1/" target="_blank">sur HAL</a> ou <a href="https://doi.org/10.48550/arXiv.2512.13826" target="_blank">sur arXiv</a>.
+Discover the preprint <a href="https://hal.science/hal-05430774v1/" target="_blank">on HAL</a> or <a href="https://doi.org/10.48550/arXiv.2512.13826" target="_blank">on arXiv</a>.

 </big>